gandreoliva/physics_prog_collection/nsint/parameters/readme.txt

 ----------------------
-central density, in g/cm**3 (real) polytrope k (real) polytrope gamma (real)
+central density, in g/cm**3 (real) polytrope k (real) polytrope Gamma (real)

-Note: in the literature about polytropes, gamma = 1 + 1/n
+Note: in the literature about polytropes, Gamma = 1 + 1/n

 List of polytropes
 ------------------